 Couples Therapy

-All sessions are via telehealth, and I work with couples across California, Florida, Idaho, and Vermont
+All sessions are via telehealth.
+Based in San Diego, I work with couples throughout California, Florida, Idaho, and Vermont.

 You’re not fighting about the dishes.
 Or whose turn it is to make the reservation.
 Or the fact that he fell asleep on the couch again.
 Or that she said she was fine and clearly wasn’t.